 The Consultation Process

 Symmastia repair requires revisional breast surgery.
-During your consultation, Dr. Chong will review your specific case taking into consideration the condition of the tissue surrounding the breast implant, the measurements of your chestwall, and the current sizing of your breast implant.
-Dependent upon these variables, she may discuss options surrounding a capsulotomy, capsulectomy, capsulorrhaphy, and/or the use of an ADM (acellular cadaveric dermal matrix) such as Strattice.
+During your consultation, Dr. Chong will review your specific case taking into consideration the condition of the tissue surrounding the breast implant, the measurements of your chest wall, and the current sizing of your breast implant.
+Dependent on these variables, she may discuss options surrounding a capsulotomy, capsulectomy, capsulorrhaphy, and/or the use of an ADM (Acellular Cadaveric Dermal Matrix) such as Strattice, or the use of a Macroporous Monofilament Mesh such as Durasorb.
 She may discuss options to place subglandular implants submuscular.
 There is no standardized approach to symmastia repair, each case is unique and a surgical plan is developed based upon the individual needs of the patient.

 Symmastia Repair FAQs